Starfodders/Card-Game/read-me.md

 Project start Dec 25, 2022 (I don't know how to format .md docs)
 - Project init, doing some research I'm worried about how to implement this.
 I need to possibly learn HTML canvas which had not been covered in really any courses.
 Should be fine!
 - If I want to display the final result on my portfolio website, how would that look?
-I know I need to run a web server but back-end is still an enigma to me.s
+I know I need to run a web server but back-end is still an enigma to me.